 CHAIR & PRESIDENT MESSAGE

-Overarching its specific commitments to the Environment and Human Rights Programs, the Board seeks to maximize the effectiveness of the Foundation’s grantmaking, enhance its relationships with grantee partners and the movements in which Overbrook funds more broadly, and strengthen the philanthropic field in Overbrook’s targeted program areas.
+Directors believe that the Foundation must maintain its focus on these critical issues and our existing programs.
+As part of its most recent strategic plan, the Board agreed that in an effort to maximize the effectiveness of the Foundation’s grantmaking, the Foundation would enhance its relationships with grantee partners and the movements in which Overbrook funds more broadly and strengthen the philanthropic field in Overbrook’s targeted program areas.
 The Board also affirmed its interest in tracking the overlap between environmental and human rights programming and exploring the inherent benefits of intersectional grantmaking.
-Whenever this overlap is occurring organically among grantees or potential grantees, Overbrook will seek to advance its mission by supporting and furthering the work at the intersection.
+Whenever this overlap is occurring organically among its grantees or potential grantees, Overbrook will seek to advance its mission by supporting and furthering the work at the intersection.

-As the Foundation works through this implementation of newly defined initiatives in its Environment and Human Rights Programs, it continues to discourage letters of inquiry.
-Overbrook remains very interested in learning about organizations and projects that could be candidates for Foundation grantmaking and continues to welcome suggestions for how best to recalibrate its commitments to human rights and the environment.
+While the Foundation continues to discourage letters of inquiry, Overbrook remains very interested in learning about organizations and projects that could be candidates for future Foundation grantmaking and collaboration.
 Staff will continue to invite proposals on a limited basis as opportunities believed to clearly match Foundation priorities are identified.

 Chair of the Board of Directors President and CEO